FSFE Timeline - Working for Free Software since 2001

 Dowiedz się więcej2020

-Launch of “Learning like a pro”
+“Learning like a pro” launched

-The local FSFE group in Zurich created a website which they use to explain why Free Software matters in education, described individual Free Software solutions and how these solutions in particular can be used to make school learning efficient and easy.
+The local FSFE group in Zurich created a website which they explain why Free Software matters in education, described individual Free Software solutions and how these solutions in particular can be used to make school learning efficient and easy.

 Dowiedz się więcejFree Software for COVID-19 contact tracing apps